sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

     sudo chmod -R 777 /data
     ```

-1. Use the PuTTY `pscp` utility in a command prompt to copy the *state.json* file you created in the previous tutorial into the IoT Edge device.
+1. Use the PuTTY `scp` utility in a command prompt to copy the *state.json* file you created in the previous tutorial into the IoT Edge device.
 This example uses `40.121.209.246` as an example IP address, replace it with the IP address of your IoT Edge device:

     ```cmd
-    pscp state.json YourUserName@40.121.209.246:/data/storage/state.json`
+    scp state.json YourUserName@40.121.209.246:/data/storage/state.json`
     ```

 To configure IoT Edge in the VM to use DPS to register and connect to your IoT Central application: